aicenter/simod/src/main/java/cz/cvut/fel/aic/amodsim/ridesharing/offline/readme.md

-###All paths, parameters, and evaluated method
+###All paths, parameters, and the evaluated method
-###are set in local config file.
+###are set in the local config file.
 You can change config.olga_vga_local.cfg or create your own config file.
-To run evaluation you need nodes.geojson and edges.geojson files for graph, and .csv file with demand data.
+To run evaluation you need nodes.geojson and edges.geojson files for the  graph, and .csv file with demand data.
 Final results are saved to experiment_dir, file name eval_result_{timestamp}.csv
 ###Name of local config file should be passed as an argument.